 Alternatively, you could also use a thinner wood and attach a border on the edge to hide the thinner wood.

-What about the cost to paint the table base?
+What about the cost of painting the table base?

 The table base was also pretty cheap to makeover.
 Here’s the cost breakdown for the painted table base: